zlayabekrija/ReStAuRaNt/Readme.md

 Clone the project from github

-Run `npm install` to install all modules and dependacies
+Run `npm install` to install all modules and dependencies

 Run `npm run server`  to actually run the app.
 And Voila :)